 It is also important to have your athletes wait to compete until they are truly ready.
 When they are ready, make sure the athlete is in low-pressure situations at first.
 It’s easy for an experienced and successful athlete to get discouraged if they do not perform at a high level in their new sport.

 There is a giant list of professional athletes who have switched sports at an incredibly high level.
-A well-known multi-sport athlete, 2016 Olympic Triathlon Gold Medalist Gwen Jorgensen, recently switched from triathlon to the marathon.
+2016 Olympic Triathlon Gold Medalist Gwen Jorgensen, for example, switched from triathlon to marathon running.
 Gwen had never run more than 40 miles per week while competing in triathlon, and jumping up to 120 miles was extremely daunting.
 In order to transition into that kind of mileage, her coach included base cycling and swimming to regain fitness post-pregnancy following her Olympic success.

 There are many more professional athletes who have competed in more than one sport, and success can be transferred if done the right way.
 You need to implement a training plan that properly transfers into their new sport, along with creating a foundation of success instead of frustration.
-Their initial experience in their new sport can make or break their future within it—so scheme and plan accordingly for a successful transition with your athlete.
+Their initial experience in their new sport can make or break their future within it, so plan accordingly for a successful transition with your athlete.

 Soccer to Marathon